lerna/lerna/README.md

 ## Getting Started

-> The instructions below are for Lerna 2.x which is currently in beta.
+> The instructions below are for Lerna 2.x.
 > We recommend using it instead of 1.x for a new Lerna project.
 Check the [wiki](https://github.com/lerna/lerna/wiki/1.x-Docs) if you need to see the 1.x README.

 Let's start by installing Lerna globally with [npm](https://www.npmjs.com/).